fkie/iop_core/doc/howto_create_plugin.md

       GENERATED_SOURCES cppfiles
     )
 ```
-The call `iop_init(COMPONENT_ID 0)` can stay for all plugins the same.
+The call `iop_init()` is for all plugins the same. `iop_export_service()` specifies the service to export, so it can be included in other services.
 In `iop_code_generator::IDLS` we list all JAUS services included in this plugin.
 It is our service and all services in the inherit tree.
 The services we inherit from are already implemented in other packages and we want use them.
 To do this we add this services to `iop_code_generator::EXTERN_SERVICES`.
 Thereby we use the directory name created by JTS for these services.
 > ! internally our build script deletes all generated sources defined in `EXTERN_SERVICES` after creation by JTS.

 Now we open a terminal and go to our package and run `catkin build --this`.
 This generates in `catkin_ws/build/fkie_iop_visual_sensor/jaus/Fkie_iop_visual_sensor_0` the source files for our service.
 In order to extend the functionality of the generated service, we copy the following files into our package, respecting the directory structure: